FarronF/limerick-council-meetings/meetings/2015/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 18th May, 2015.md

 Members supporting the motion spoke of the stress that water charges place on the

-most vulnerable and how water charges will result in students having to pay increased--- deposits for accommodation.
+most vulnerable and how water charges will result in students having to pay increased
+---
+deposits for accommodation.
 Members also pointed out that the sums to be collected

 now will be inadequate to fund Irish Water and had the set up costs for Irish Water been